-Extended school and off-site arrangements
+Extended school and off-site arrangements / use of school premises by other organisations

 Where extended school activities are provided by and managed by the school, our own child protection policy and procedures apply.
 If other organisations provide services or activities on our site we will check that they have appropriate procedures in place, including safer recruitment procedures.